What does no win no fee mean?

 The CICA will then make an offer of compensation based on the 2012 CICA scheme.
 This lists about 450 injuries with the amounts of compensation they will pay.

-Here are some typical examples of compensation awarded for assault injuries?
+Examples of compensation awarded for assault injuries

 |Damage to one or more front teeth requiring crowns||£1,000|

 |Concussion with ongoing headaches||£1,500|

 |Fracture to bone around the eye requiring an operation||£2,400|

 |Fractured jaw bone with continuing significant disability||£3,500|

 |Scarring causing serious facial disfigurement||£11,000|

 Your no win no fee assault solicitors will calculate how much compensation you should receive, using a CICA compensation calculator.

 Providing the offer from the CICA is the same as the figure calculated your solicitors will recommend you accept the offer.
 If it is not, as you have a no win no fee agreement, you can seek a review of the CICA decision without incurring any legal costs.
 The no win no fee assault agreement will cover the review.